ANSWERING THE CALL OF MY PEOPLE: Captured Fractured Buried Excavated Reassembled Set Free

 FOR BOOKING INFORMATION CONTACT: firstname.lastname@example.org

 How does it feel to be in a love hate relationship with your country, your community, and your people?
 Ask a black woman from the South.
 Perils of a Southern Black Woman: stories, tales, and nightmares told in the light is a one woman show that weaves through the complex issues of race, religion, and gender.
 This collection examines life as seen through the eyes of the daughter of a Civil Rights activist, Baptist preacher, and teacher.
-Through a “sermonesque” performance that implores commentary, performance, and extemporaneous discourse, the show celebrates blackness, strength, resilience, love, and the contradictory existence of being Black and American.
+Through a “sermonesque” performance that implores commentary, poetry, and extemporaneous discourse, the show celebrates blackness, strength, resilience, love, and the contradictory existence of being Black and American.
 Perils of a Southern Black Woman: stories, tales, and nightmare told in the light is a hallelujah church shout out to the ancestors and a reminder today's generations and future generations to never forget the past.

 Perils of a Southern Black Woman: